IoTReady/iotready.github.io/blog/iot-anomaly-detection-open-distro-elasticsearch.md

 ## Building Our First Anomaly Detector

 Like before, we will start our simulator to inject sensor data into ElasticSearch.
-I simulated 21 sensors with about 20000 data points spread across 6 months and then started a script to inject data every 10s.
+I started a script to simulate 21 sensors sending data every 10s.

 ```python
 current = random.uniform(0.0,600.0)